 - First, try using an incognito window.

-- Ensure that you are logged into the gmail account you provided to your specialist.
+- Ensure that you are logged into the gmail account you provided to your Google Manager.

-- If you are still having issues, reach out to your Google Specialist and include a screenshot of the error you are seeing.
+- If you are still having issues, reach out to your Google Manager and include a screenshot of the error you are seeing.

 - Search for your desired test location in the search bar.
 Scroll down to the select listing.